 MOD ARB/21A24/1

-RESOLUTION 77 (Dubai, 2014)
+RESOLUTION 77 (Buenos Aires, 2017)

 Broadband technology and applications for greater growth and development of telecommunication/information and communication services and broadband connectivity

-The World Telecommunication Development Conference (Dubai, 2014),
+The World Telecommunication Development Conference (Buenos Aires, 2017),

 recalling

-a) Resolution 71 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on the strategic plan for the Union;
+a) Resolution 71 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the strategic plan for the Union;

-b) Resolution 139 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on telecommunications/information and communication technologies (ICTs) to bridge the digital divide and build an inclusive information society;
+b) Resolution 139 (Rev. Busan, 2014) of the Plenipotentiary Conference, on telecommunications/information and communication technologies (ICTs) to bridge the digital divide and build an inclusive information society;

 c) the outcome documents of the 2005 phase of the World Summit on the Information Society (WSIS);

-d) Resolution 135 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on ITU's role in the development of telecommunications/ICTs, and the importance of telecommunications/ICTs for economic and social progress;
+d) Resolution 135 (Rev. Busan, 2014) of the Plenipotentiary Conference, on ITU's role in the development of telecommunications/ICTs, and the importance of telecommunications/ICTs for economic and social progress;

 e) Opinion 2 (Geneva, 2014) of the World Telecommunication/ICT Policy Forum, on fostering an enabling environment for the greater growth and development of broadband connectivity;

-f) Resolution 20 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on non-discriminatory access to modern telecommunication/ICT facilities, services and related applications;g) Resolution 43 (Rev. Dubai, 2014) of this conference, on assistance for implementing international mobile telecommunications (IMT);
+f) Resolution 20 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on non-discriminatory access to modern telecommunication/ICT facilities, services and related applications;

+g) Resolution 37 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC) on digital divide;

+h) Resolution 43 (Rev. Dubai, 2014) of this conference, on assistance for implementing international mobile telecommunications (IMT);

-h) Resolution 50 (Rev. Dubai, 2014) of this conference, on optimal integration of ICTs,
+i) Resolution 50 (Rev. Dubai, 2014) of this conference, on optimal integration of ICTs,

 considering